 - Top of Search: Sponsored products ads at the top row on the first page of search results.

 - Product Pages: ‘Product pages’ refers to sponsored products placements on the product details page, and other placements outside the search results, like the add-to-cart page.

 - Rest of Search: All other placements in the search result that come after ‘Top of Search’

 When using a placement adjustment for ‘Top of Search’ or ‘Product Pages’ of 900 %, and a default bid of 1 USD, your Amazon bid can range from 1-10 USD.

 Regarding your old campaigns that used Bid +, Amazon has shifted them to placement adjustment, with 50 % for ‘Top of Search’ (virtually the same thing).

-Using Placement Multipliers and Campaign Bidding Strategy together: What determines my bid range?
+Amazon Bid: What Determines My Range? — Using Placement Multipliers and Campaign Bidding Strategy Together

 How does Amazon determine your bid range if you are using both bidding strategies and placement modifiers?

-Here’s your answer: First, for every single auction or impression, Amazon takes your default bid and increases it depending on the placement and your placement modifier (adding up to 900 % of your default bid).
+Here’s your answer: First, for every single auction or impression, the platform takes your default Amazon bid and increases it depending on the placement and your placement modifier (adding up to 900 % of your default bid).